TheADrain/Portfolio/docs/portfolio.markdown

 Iso-Chess was made in 2017 as a personal development project, just to see what it would be like to implement the full set of chess rules, including the en-passant and pawn promotion rules, as a 2-player game.
 It features selectable color palettes and a pixel-perfect render-scale based on the display resolution.

-It can be found on itch.io [here](https://theadrain.itch.io/retro-chess) as a WebGL player, alternatively a Win64 build is also available.
+[Available to play on itch.io as a WebGL player](https://theadrain.itch.io/retro-chess), alternatively a Win64 build is also available.

 <img src="{{site.baseurl}}unity/iso_chess_1.gif" alt="Chess 1" width="270"/> <img src="{{site.baseurl}}unity/iso_chess_2.gif" alt="Chess 1" width="270"/>